bbcawodu/careadvisors-backend/docs/API_Version_2/Hub_Location_API.md

 ### Navigator Hub Location Data Modification API
 To modify or add navigator hub locations in the database programatically, submit a PUT request to: http://picbackend.herokuapp.com/v2/navigator_hub_locations/.

+- The headers of the request should include:
+    - "Content-Type: "application/json""

 The body of the request should be a JSON document using the following template:

 ```
 {